 MEMS (Medieval and Early Modern Studies) at Newcastle brings together the university's research expertise in medieval and early modern studies up to c.
 1800.
 We are an interdisciplinary group and our members come from English Literature, History, Archaeology, Music, Modern Languages and Classics.

-Please look under 'People' and 'Current Projects' for our research interests.
-Each month we ask a colleague to write a post for our research blog.
+Please use the links above to find out more about us.
 The images used as illustrations on this site (all taken from the Robinson Library's Special Collections) and pictures from various performances can be found on our Flickr account.